A Rolling Guide to Berkeley Ecosystem

 Odds are you’ve walked through Sproul and at any given time there were at least 8 different people trying to give you their organization’s spiel.
 Arms outstretched, they chorus: “Would you like to join ABC?”

 We’ve been there.
-And we remember the sensory and auditory overload that accompanies walking through Sather during the first week of the semester.
+And we remember the sensory and auditory overload that accompanies walking through Sproul during the first week of the semester.
 There’s a whole host of student organizations at Berkeley but deciding which ones to apply to is always hard.
 The incredible variety also doesn’t make navigating the ecosystem easier at all.
-What’s easy to spot, however, is the strong undercurrent of entrepreneurship that flows through campus — be it through incubators, student-led VC funds, or even design and consulting organizations.
-The spirit of innovation is definitely hard to miss on the Berkeley campus.
+What’s easy to spot, however, is the strong undercurrent of entrepreneurship that flows through campus — be it through incubators, student-led VC funds, or even design and consulting organizations, the spirit of innovation is definitely hard to miss on the Berkeley campus.